RoboSense-LiDAR/rslidar_sdk/doc/intro/parameter_intro.md

 - send_packets_ros

-  Ture -- The lidar packets will be sent to ROS. e.g., When you connect a lidar and want to record rosbag, you can set the *msg_source=1* and set *send_packets_ros = true*.
+  Ture -- The lidar packets will be sent to ROS. e.g. When you connect a lidar and want to record rosbag, you can set the *msg_source=1* and set *send_packets_ros = true*.

   False -- Do nothing.